Defending Democracy: Civil and Military Responses to Weaponized Information

 Audience:Open to the Public, Registration Required

 This event is co-hosted by Princeton’s Woodrow Wilson School of Public and International Affairs, the School of Engineering and Applied Science, and the Princeton Veterans Alumni Association.
 It is the Fourth Annual Veteran’s Summit, previously hosted by Yale University and the U.S. Military Academy.
-This forum is made possible with the generous support of the G.S.
-Beckwith Gilbert Class of 1963 Lecture Series.

 The United States must rethink defense in light of recent revelations that adversaries have been using social media and disinformation in an attempt to influence our politics, sow division within our society, and affect battlefields in Europe and the Middle East.